Rules

 - Pay attention to card back suits:

-- River — generally safe to draw.
+- River — safe.

 - Cactus — moderate risk.